mmmarlow/VFL_new/README.md

 # VFL_new
-Newer repo. for fantasy league
+Newer repo for fantasy league - old repo is now private